1969 Chicago Cubs

 History, Comments, Contributions

 The 1969 Chicago Cubs appeared to be headed for the postseason for the first time in over 20 years.
-Their lineup was led by two future Hall of Famers, first baseman Ernie Banks and outfielder Billy Williams.
-All-Star third baseman Ron Santo clubbed 29 homers and drove in 123 runs, and All-Star catcher Randy Hundley provided experience behind the plate.
-The pitching staff was led by a pair of 20 game winners, Bill Hands and future Hall of Famer Ferguson Jenkins.
+Their lineup was led by three future Hall of Famers, first baseman Ernie Banks, third baseman Ron Santo and outfielder Billy Williams.
+Santo clubbed 29 homers and drove in 123 runs, and All-Star catcher Randy Hundley provided experience behind the plate.
+The pitching staff was led by a pair of 20-game winners, Bill Hands and another future Hall of Famer, Ferguson Jenkins.

 In the first year of divisional play, the Cubs jumped to an early advantage in the NL East, leading by two games going into May.
-By June 15, the lead had extended to nine games, before dipping to 3.5 on July 9.
-But the Cubbies would go on an amazing stretch winning 22 of their next 33 games.
-Leaving the Cubs with a nine-game lead on the New York Mets on August 16.
+By June 15th, the lead had extended to 9 games, before dipping to 3.5 on July 9th.
+But the Cubbies would go on a tear, winning 22 of their next 33 games which gave the Cubs a nine-game lead on the New York Mets on August 16th.
 But by September 8th, the lead was down to just 2 1/2 games, going into a two-game series against New York in Shea Stadium.
 The Mets won both games and took over the division lead on September 10th, never surrendering it, as the Cubs dropped 12 out of their last 20 games to finish eight games behind the Mets.

 - Doug Feldmann: Miracle Collapse: The 1969 Chicago Cubs, University of Nebraska Press, Lincoln, NE, 2006.